HackerHansen/LeKrunk-v2/README.md

 # LeKrunk-v2
 Color-based unpatchable aimbot for the game krunker.io

-## Note: Change ingame saturation setting to 1 for this to work

 ## WINDOWS ONLY.

-## NOTE: If it doesn't work that well, increase the "color var" setting!
+## NOTE: Change ingame saturation setting to 1 for this to work.
+If it doesn't work that well, increase the "color var" setting!

 ### WARNING: Your antivirus will probably flag this, this is due to packing/obfuscation.
 If you don't feel safe, don't run it.